strawlab/nextgen-camera-users/users-guide/src/calibration.md

   procedure being very slow.
 The `--use-nth-observation` command line argument can be used to change the number of points used.

-After running succesfully, the console output should look something like this:
+After running successfully, the console output should look something like this:

 ```
 ********** After 0 iteration *******************************************